 Faculty Profile for Dr. Jie Zhu

 Biography and EducationDr.
-Zhu is currently an Assistant Professor of Nutrition at Texas State University.
-Dr. Zhu earned his B.S. in Clinical Medicine from School of Medicine and Ph.D. in Internal Medicine with a focus on Gastroenterology and Nutrition from The First Clinical Medical College, Wuhan University.
-Thereafter, he was awarded a postdoctoral fellowship in Human Nutrition at UNC Nutrition Research Institute, University of North Carolina at Chapel Hill.
+Zhu earned his B.S. in Clinical Medicine and M.D. from School of Medicine at Wuhan University.
+Thereafter, he earned his Ph.D. in Internal Medicine with a focus on Gastroenterology and Nutrition from The First Clinical Medical College at Wuhan University.
+After that, he was awarded a postdoctoral fellowship in Human Nutrition at UNC Nutrition Research Institute, University of North Carolina at Chapel Hill.

 Research InterestsDr.
 Zhu’s research focuses on exploring how diet patterns/nutrients (especially one-carbon metabolism nutrients) and gene interactions affect human chronic diseases risk, and understanding inter-individual differences in nutrients metabolism through a systems biology approach which incorporates various assessments of biochemical, epidemiological, genetic, epigenetic, metabolomic and physiologic endpoints.
 The goal of this research work is to identify individual genetic factors contributing to diet-related disease risk, understanding inter-individual differences in nutrients metabolism, and exploring effective nutrition intervention programs, which will inform the development of personalized nutrients intake recommendations and ultimately promote human health as well as allow for more effective prevention and/or treatment of human chronic diseases.
 Dr. Zhu's research findings have been published in multiple high-quality peer-reviewed journals, such as Diabetes Care, JAMA Network Open, and Nutrients and he has been invited to present his significant findings at various international academic conferences.